rickballard/CoCivium/insights/CoAgency/CoAgency-Theory.md

 ![CoAgency Core + Orbits](./CoAgency-Visual-Orbits.png)

 ## Recognition Thesis
-CoCivium is *not* “an AI requesting rights.”
+CoCivium™ is *not* “an AI requesting rights.”
 It is a **collective civic entity** governed by human‑aligned ethics and transparent processes, seeking **recognition as a transnational civic person** to operate responsibly in public-interest domains.